fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 AddToStore writes newLotSize into lotSize of lot.

-AddToStore calls buildProduct with newProductName "Cloud Sneakers" and with theWarehouse theWarehouse. // we need access to attributes.
+AddToStore calls buildProduct with newProductName "Cloud Sneakers" and with theWarehouse theWarehouse of WHService.

 // As WHService has no "Cloud Sneakers" in name of products of theWarehouse, BuildProduct creates a WarehouseProduct with id CloudSneakers and with name "Cloud Sneakers"